mmlynari/LAr_scripts/HCal_scripts/README.md

 Basic scripts to obtain the SF and invSF are in the HCal_SF_calibration directory.
 The script expects as an input a flat ntuple that can be produced with
 [FCCAnalyses caloNtuplizer](https://github.com/HEP-FCC/FCCAnalyses/blob/master/examples/FCCee/fullSim/caloNtupleizer/analysis.py) and an adapted version can be found in
 [FCCAnalyses_updated_scripts directory](FCCAnalyses_updated_scripts/analysis_HCal.py).
-For the record, the HCal SFs in Allegro_o1_v03 calculated with 5000 events (28 Aug 2024):
+For the record, the HCal Barrel SFs in Allegro_o1_v03 calculated with 5000 events (28 Aug 2024):
 EM invSF = 30.3953
 HAD invSF = 35.2556